parallaxsecond/parsec-book/src/parsec_service/install_parsec_linux.md

 mkdir /tmp/parsec
 ```

-In a deployment **without an Identity Provider**, create the `parsec-clients` group and set the
+Create the `parsec-clients` group and set the correct permissions on the socket folder.
+Mutually
-correct permissions on the socket folder.
-Mutually trusted Parsec Clients will need to be in that
+trusted Parsec Clients will need to be in that group.
-group.

 ```
 sudo groupadd parsec-clients